Aetherinox/ntfy-desktop/README.md

 ## Ntfy Desktop Features

-- Usable with ntfy.sh or a self-hosted instance
+- Supports both the official ntfy.sh website / service or your own self-hosted instance
   - To self-host, you must install Ntfy server on a local machine.
   - View docs at https://docs.ntfy.sh/install/
 - Two modes for minimizing app, configure in settings